chusj-pigu/nf-core-oncoseq/README.md

 By default, the pipeline will run in adaptive mode starting from basecalling, but the pipeline can also be run in WGS or cf-DNA mode using `--wgs` or `--cfdna` parameters respectively.
 Please see the pipeline output section to see which outputs are included with each mode.
 Please note that `--cfdna` mode is still in development.

-If your input is already basecalled, use the parameter `--skip_basecalling` and provide the path to fastq files in input.
-If your input is already mapped with minimap2, use the parameter `--skip_mapping` and provide the path to indexed bam files as input.
+If your input is already basecalled, use the parameter `--skip_basecalling` and provide the path to fastq files or folder containing fastq files in input.
+If your input is already mapped with minimap2, use the parameter `--skip_mapping` and provide the path to bam files or folder containing bam files as input.

 The parameter `--clin_database` indicates the path to the ClinVar database that [SnpEff](https://pcingola.github.io/SnpEff/) will use to annotate the SNP vcf files.
 They can be downloaded here with https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh38/ for hg38 or with https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/ for hg19.